Emergency, dial 911

 Take Care From Ticks

-Ticks are prevalent in Acadia, mostly active late spring to early fall.
+Ticks are prevalent in Acadia and are mostly active late spring to early fall.
 Tick-borne diseases are an increasing public health concern across the region.
 To limit your exposure:

 Learn more from the Centers for Disease Control and Prevention.